secretstartups/handbook/architecture/workflow/index.html.md

 ![influence](/handbook/engineering/architecture/workflow/influence.png)

-For any given proposal, the following people are involved:
+For any given proposal, the following people should be involved:

 * An Architecture Evolution Coach (e.g., a Distinguished Engineer), who is filtering, shepherding, disseminating proposals across the organization
 * A Management Engineering Leader (e.g., a Director of Engineering), who is a decision-maker for a given proposal in terms of staffing and deliverables